lucshi/test/README.md

 ```

 **Base library**<br/>
-The header files is ```lib/app-libs/base/wasm-app.h```, it includes request and response APIs, event pub/sub APIs and timer APIs
+the basic support like communication, timers etc. The header files is ```lib/app-libs/base/wasm-app.h```, it includes request and response APIs, event pub/sub APIs and timer APIs
 The API set is listed as below:
 ``` C
 typedef void(*request_handler_f)(request_t *) ;